skadauke/rwb-train/README.md

-# RStudio Server Pro Training Environment
+# RStudio Workbench Training Environment

 Docker image for an Intro to R training environment using RStudio Workbench (formerly called RStudio Server Pro).
 This image is based on [rstudio/rstudio-workbench](https://hub.docker.com/r/rstudio/rstudio-workbench).
 It automatically generates a configurable number (up to 999) of training accounts, which can be useful for Intro to R courses such as [Intro to R for Clinical Data](https://github.com/skadauke/intro-to-r-for-clinical-data-rmed2022) at the [R/Medicine 2022 Virtual Conference](https://r-medicine.org).

+**Note**: To use this Docker image, you need an active RStudio Workbench license.

 ## Features